-- 2. I was a day pupil in Edinburgh from the 1970s to the 1980s.
-I lived with my parents and family. - 3.
-I was asked to leave a second problem just before my fifteenth birthday.
-I was in Year 4, which was the year I was to sit my "O" Grade exams.
+Witi ness Statement of CDC Sup port person present: No name is CDC.
+My date of birth is 1970.
+My contact ails are known to the Inquiry.
+Bac kground in Edinburgh from the 1970s to the Os.
+I lived with my parents and family. whi is asked to leave just before my fifteenth birthday.
+I was in Year 4, ich was the year I was to sit my "O" Grade exams.
 They didn't expel me.
-I was just asked to leave because of my behaviour. - My parents made enquiries with other schools and decided to send me to Keil School in Dumbarton.
-I think there was only a two-week period between my leaving and starting at Keil. - 5.
-I ended up as a boarder at Keil for one year.
+I was asked to leave because of my behaviour. parents made enquiries with other schools and decided to send me to Keil ool in Dumbarton.
+I think there was only a two-week period between my leaving and starting at Keil. l en ded up as a boarder at Keil for one year.
 I left around my sixteenth birthday.